kigunoDark/100DaysChallehge-/log.md

 **Link to work:** https://github.com/kigunoDark/100DaysChallehge-

-## Day 2: January 16 2019
+## Day 3: January 17 2019

 **Today's Progress**: I haven't worked today because I've spent my time at university and with my friends and girlfriend.
+Hehehe

 **Thoughts:** However, I have finished my work at the evning.
 I made a modal for registration of one person and changed css style.
 I'have been working about one hour, but I can be better and work harder.